Preventive Dentistry

 Plaque releases an acid toxin that dissolves the GUM AND BONE around the teeth to cause gum disease.
 The acid toxin also dissolves the teeth to cause tooth decay.
 Hence, the acid toxin from plaque that is constantly forming is responsible for gum disease and tooth decay.
 Daily brushing and flossing (GOOD THOROUGH BRUSHING AND FLOSSING USING GOOD TECHNIQUE) will prevent most periodontal diseases and tooth decay.

 If not carefully removed by daily brushing and flossing, plaque hardens into a rough, porous substance known as calculus (or tartar).
 This tartar will hold plaque in and around your teeth.
-Since the tartar can not be removed by brushing and flossing, once tartar has formed, you can not remove the plaque as well.
-That is what regular dental cleanings are for, to remove the tartar leaving a smooth tooth surface that can be cleaned DAILY by you with regular brushing and flossing.
+Since the tartar can not be removed by brushing and flossing, once the tartar has formed, you can not remove the plaque as well.
+That is what regular dental cleanings are for to remove the tartar, leaving a smooth tooth surface that can be cleaned DAILY by you with regular brushing and flossing.
 WE KEEP THEM SMOOTH – YOU KEEP THEM CLEAN!
-Working together we can control most gum disease and tooth decay.
-There are other factors that do contribute to gum disease and tooth decay such as diet, smoking, diabetes, medication, stress, clinching and grinding, and poor nutrition to name a few.
-However, the primary cause of gum disease and tooth decay is by far dental plaque which can be controlled by GOOD tooth brushing and flossing TECHNIQUES, performed AT LEAST ONCE EACH DAY.
+Working together, we can control most gum disease and tooth decay.
+There are other factors that contribute to gum disease and tooth decay, such as diet, smoking, diabetes, medication, stress, clenching and grinding, and poor nutrition, to name a few.
+However, the primary cause of gum disease and tooth decay is by far dental plaque, which can be controlled by GOOD tooth brushing and flossing TECHNIQUES performed AT LEAST ONCE EACH DAY.